 Hugh has been donating specimens, time and expertise to assist curators at the WAM invertebrate department for decades.

 He is also diving and taking part in scientific expeditions to discover and describe new species in his spare time.

-Where do you live?
-What info can you supply about your local area?
-Watch this short video on the EOL site to see how you can help make a difference.
+Where do you live and what knowledge can you supply about your local area?
+Watch this short video on the EOL site to see how you can help with the global project!